America Family Law Center FAQs

 Does America Family Law Center go to court with people?

 Although online reviews are intended to be helpful, you must remember that reviews of judges, attorneys, or service organizations are often heavily influenced by each person’s individual situation.
 Sometimes, people badmouth a judge, attorney, or service simply because they didn’t get what they wanted.
 Sometimes, people might not get what they want due to their own fault but try to blame others by posting negative reviews rather than being accountable themselves.
 It is not uncommon for judges, attorneys, and legal organizations to have a mixed bag when it comes to reviews.
 The most significant indicator of the service is going to be your personal experience.
 Were they helpful?
 Did they seem knowledgeable?
 Did I do my part?
 It is your case, so you should make your own evaluation based on your needs.
+Don’t expect someone else’s personal family law situation and outcome to be an accurate reflection of your own situation and outcome.

 In what areas of the United States does America Family Law Center provide services?